ezathashim/SwiftyCrop/README.md

 Thanks to [@andrewhanshaw](https://github.com/andrewhanshaw) for adding the aspect ratio resizing functionality 🎉

+Another thanks to [@andrewhanshaw](https://github.com/andrewhanshaw) for overhauling the cropping UI with a native SwiftUI toolbar, native macOS window support and a unified Liquid Glass design 🛠️

 ## 📃 License

 `SwiftyCrop` is available under the MIT license.
 See the [LICENSE](https://github.com/benedom/SwiftyCrop/blob/master/LICENSE.md) file for more info.